uchicago-cs/cmsc22000/website/content/labs/lab3.md

 ## Creating your lab repository

 Like previous labs, we will provide you with an  *invitation URL* that will allow you sign up for the lab assignment on GitHub, and which will result in the creation of a repository called `2020-lab3-GITHUB_USERNAME` inside our `cmsc22000-labs` organization on GitHub.
-Like Lab #2, your repository will be seeded with some files for the lab, which will be contained in the `labs/lab3` directory.
+Like Lab #2, your repository will be seeded with some files for the lab, which will be contained in four `task` directories inside the repository.

 ## Task 1: A simple `Makefile`